Can foreigners open a hotel establishment in the Philippines?

 To open a hotel establishment in the Philippines, international investors can take advantage of the country’s policy that permits 100% foreign ownership in the hospitality sector.
 However, it is crucial to be conscious of the limitations imposed by the Foreign Investment Negative List (FINL), which identifies several sectors exclusive to Filipino ownership.
 It is also important to remember that foreign nationals cannot own land under Philippine real estate legislation.
 However, according to the Investor’s Lease Act, they can lease land for a maximum of 50 years, extendable for 25 years.

-A minimum expenditure of $5 million is needed to move on with a tourist project that includes the construction of a hotel; at least 70% of this investment must be achieved within three years of the leasing contract’s beginning.
+A minimum investment of $5 million is needed to move on with a tourist project that includes the construction of a hotel; at least 70% of this investment must be achieved within three years of the leasing contract’s beginning.
 A minimum of 60% of the shares in a corporation that plans to buy land for this purpose must be owned by a Filipino or a Philippine organization.
 However, foreigners can buy buildings to open a hotel establishment in the Philippines instead of land, as land is more tightly regulated.

 Opening a hotel can be profitable, especially in tourist-oriented countries like the Philippines.
 However, it requires careful planning and execution.
 Here are seven steps on how to open a hotel establishment in the Philippines: